PoCInnovation/Workshops/software/15.Svelte-Epytodo/SETUP.md

 $ docker-compose down -v
 ```

-You don't need to do more, just start the workshop :rocket:
+You don't need to do more, just start the workshop 🚀

 [Go back to the exercise](./README.md)